AlexFMM/average/README.md

 average
 =======

-Final publications version done https://play.google.com/store/apps/details?id=com.AFElectronics.average
+Final version for publication done https://play.google.com/store/apps/details?id=com.AFElectronics.average

 To DO:
-add more means
+add more averages
 turn into a more complex app